litestar-org/litestar/docs/usage/10-plugins/1-sql-alchemy-plugin.md

     The `SQLAlchemyPlugin` supports only
     [mapped classes](https://docs.sqlalchemy.org/en/14/tutorial/metadata.html#declaring-mapped-classes).
     [Tables](https://docs.sqlalchemy.org/en/14/tutorial/metadata.html#setting-up-metadata-with-table-objects) are currently
-    not supported since they aren't easily converted to pydantic models.
+    not supported since they are not easy to convert to pydantic models.

 ## Basic Use